swri-robotics/ConnTact/conntact/ReadMe.md

 #### ConnStep

   ConnTask implements tactile sensing in a pairing of *movement profile* and *end conditions*.
-A *motion profile* describes axes of force, compliance, or resisted motion to be executed by the robot end effector.
-The motion profile drives the robot through space and along surfaces.
+A *movement profile* describes axes of force, compliance, or resisted motion to be executed by the robot end effector.
+By default, you define this profile in a MovePolicy (details below).
+The movement profile drives the robot through space and along surfaces.
 An *end condition* is a description of a force, torque, or motion signal which indicates that the robot has encountered a specific feature of interest which should end the motion profile and move the state machine.
   The ConnStep class makes it extremely easy to first define a motion profile to move the robot through the environment, and then to define the end conditions which indicate that the motion has reached either its goal or an obstacle.
 Depending on the end condition detected, the ConnStep instructs ConnTask's state machine which specific next step to which to transition.

 ## Development